 You are going to be tri-setting the next three exercises with a fifteen-second interval in between each exercise to give you just enough time to move from one movement position to the other.
 Once the three exercises are completed, you can rest for one minute and have yourself a sip of water before starting over.
 Below is the breakdown of what is to come in regards to the first three exercises.

 Note: The Reps assigned can be adjusted to your level of fitness.
-Just be sure to make the workout HARD and push the limits.
+Be sure to make the workout HARD and push the limits.
 Once you have performed the workout a few times, you should be ready to increase your volume.
 This is crucial for your progression.
 The principle of progressive overload is a critical factor for muscle growth, and therefore you must push yourself and your limits.

 Three sets of eight repetitions with a recovery of fifteen seconds/exercise and one minute/set.